 Universities are vital hubs of research and teaching on climate change.
-However, as large organizations, they also produce a significant amount of emissions, contributing to our climate crisis.
+However, as large organisations, they also produce a significant amount of emissions, contributing to our climate crisis.

 In a People & Planet’s University League survey, 82% of students said their universities were already promoting recycling on campus and 60% said their institutions used biodegradable products.

 But when questioning whether this is enough, student’s have suggested many other ways in which universities can create a greener future for their students.

 Other initiatives mentioned were universities using renewable energy, sustainably built campuses/buildings, along with cycle-to-campus schemes and partnering with sustainable businesses..

 Although many universities have made a start with some of these suggestions already, some will need to become more ambitious as climate action leaders.
 After all, shouldn’t all universities take meaningful and visible action, setting an example for their students?

 With a global population of over seven billion people, the UN predicts that over 400 million tons of plastic waste is produced every year.
 This is set to double by 2034.
 However, as important as it is to recycle, it's imperative to reduce and to get people consciously thinking about the amount of unsustainable materials they’re consuming.